mchevalier2/crestr/README.md

 #> Taxon7    1     1
 ```

-These pseudo data can be provided to the **crest** function and provided
+These pseudo-data can be provided to the **crest** function and provided
 some parameters (see the full vignettes for a detail of these
 parameters), the reconstructions will be processed.